 - If you free range your flock, you can feed half this amount in the evenings to teach them to come in for the day.

-I did this by using the same bucket each time I went out to feed them from the time they were chicks.
-They will run in from the woods when they hear me and see the white bucket no matter what time of day.
+I’ve trained my chickens to come to a white bucket, a method I started when they were chicks.
+By using the same bucket each time I went out to feed them, they’ve learned to associate it with mealtime.
+Now, whether I’m carrying kitchen scraps or heading to the compost pile, they’ll run in from the woods or wherever they are when they hear me and see the white bucket, no matter what time of day.

 How Much Feed Do Chicks Need?